Heckler (part two)

-More guffaws, and guilty head-ducks, like I’d hit on it.
+More guffaws, and guilty head-ducks, like I’d hit on something.

-Now for me, my seatmates were being an easy audience.
-I got another laugh.
+Now for me, my seatmates were an easy audience.
+I got more laughs.
 Chez allowed a grim silence.
 I don’t know comedy, but I know he should have let it slide.
 That’s instinct, a thing I can figure out…a heckler should not cost you a beat.
 But he gave one, and after that it was as well no one was listening to his act.

-I left when he went off, but my phone dingled before I’d got out of the room.
+I left when he went off, but my phone dingled before I even got out of the room.

 He ran out of minutes.
-His last text read: MFA
+His last text had read: MFA

-I answered nothing…perfectly good insult back that doesn’t cost a cent.
+Which didn’t mean his education.
+I answered nothing, a perfectly good insult back that doesn’t cost a cent.

 “So, any of you guys students?”